Macribo/talkies/README.md

 # talkies

-Automate tooltip insertion in HTML.
+Automates tooltip insertion in HTML.
+//requires node.js

 To add tooltips to text on a html page, you add a span title to the text.
 sample: